 This deck arch bridge is 160 metres long and is made of steel.
 It crosses the Seine River and was built in the late 1800s (the Belle Epoque era) and named after Russian Czar Alexandre III who was a key player in the alliance between France and Russia.
 His son, Czar Nicholas II of Russia laid the first stone in 1896.

 Built for the Exposition Universelle in 1900, Pont Alexandre III led visitors across the Seine River from Hôtel des Invalides on the left bank to the Champs Elysée on the right bank.
-On their way they would pass the Grand Palais and Petit Palais, which were also built for the the World’s Fair.
+On their way, they would pass the Grand Palais and Petit Palais, which were also built for the World’s Fair.
 In 1975 Pont Alexandre III was designated a Monument Historique.